GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction

 The next step is to update the cell state.
-First, a $tanh$ layer generates a new candidate vector of cell layer, $\bar{c}_{t}\epsilon [-1,1]^{d}$.
-Then, $\bar{c}_{t}$ a sigmoid layer determines how many new candidate vector will be added to the cell state, which named as the input gate $i_{t}\epsilon [0,1]^{d}$.
-Finally, the cell state can be updated by the forget gate and the input gate.
+First, a $tanh$ layer generates a new candidate vector of the cell layers, $\bar{c}_{t}\epsilon [-1,1]^{d}$.
+Then, $\bar{c}_{t}$ is a sigmoid layer which determines how many new candidate vector will be added to the cell state, as the input gate $i_{t}\epsilon [0,1]^{d}$.
+Finally, the cell state can be updated by the forget gate and the input gate, as follows.